tobjaw/taskfile-parts/README.md

 ## Advanced Usage

-### Development Shell Packages
+### Customizing the Development Shell

-When the auto-generated devShell is enabled, you can specify additional packages that should be available in the environment.
-This is useful for ensuring your tasks have access to required tools:
+When the auto-generated devShell is enabled, you can customize it using the `shell` option.
+This allows you to add packages, set environment variables, and configure any other `mkShell` attributes:

 ```nix
 perSystem = { config, pkgs, ... }: {